sachinym/Github-Advanced-Security/Module2-SecretScanning.md

    >**Note:** Replace **"Your-Secret-Value"** with the secret value copied in the step 3.

-1. If you get a tab to allow secret then Click on the **Allow Secret** button.
+1. Once you get a tab to allow secret then Click on the **Allow Secret** button.

-1. Commit this to the default branch, and then **navigate to the Security -> Secret Scanning** section to show how this is an active secret.
+1. Click on Commit changes again and commit directly to default branch, and then **navigate to the Security -> Secret Scanning** section to show how this is an active secret.

    ![Picture1](./images/allowsecrett1.png)